pwittrock/kubebuilder-workshop/README.md

 **Copy the helper functions from [this sample code](https://github.com/pwittrock/kubebuilder-workshop/blob/master/pkg/controller/mongodb/helpers.go)** to generate the objects for you.
 These will create go objects that you can use to Create or Update the Kubernetes Resources.
 Revisit these later to add more fields and customization.

+Steps:

+- Generate the Service using the provided function (see below)
+- Create or Update the Service (see below)
+- Generate the StatefuleSet using the provided function (see below)
+- Create of Update the StatefulSet (see below)

 ### Update Reconcile